tzelalouzeir/understanding-ollama-tool-function/README.md

     }],
 )

-# 3. Check if the LLM wants to use a tool
+# 4. Check if the LLM wants to use a tool
 if 'tool_calls' in response['message']:
     tool_calls = response['message']['tool_calls']
     for tool_call in tool_calls:
-        # 4. Execute the tool in your application
+        # 5. Execute the tool in your application
         if tool_call['function']['name'] == 'get_current_weather':
             city = tool_call['function']['arguments']['city']
             weather_info = get_weather(city)  # This happens in your code!

-            # 5. Send the result back to the LLM
+            # 6. Send the result back to the LLM
-            final_response = ollama.chat(
+            final_response = client.chat(
                 model=OLLAMA_CONFIG["default_model"],
                 messages=[
                     {'role': 'user', 'content': 'What is the weather in Toronto?'},